Performance Analysis of Modified SRPT in Multiple-Processor Multitask Scheduling: Asymptotic Optimality of Modified SRPT with Poisson Arrival

 \subsection{Beyond Job Size Distribution with Finite Support}

 Up to this point, we have focused on job size distributions with finite support, which is rather restrictive.
 It is natural to consider various relaxations of this assumption.
-As we have seen, one sufficient condition for the optimality condition to hold is equation (\ref{singlefinal}) and the bound in (\ref{multibound}) approaching $1$.
 In this section, we turn to other classes of job size distributions and the scenario when there are random number of tasks.
 These results provide complement to our developments about the theory of the asymptotic optimality of Modified SRPT.